53 Different Types of Beetles in Michigan

 21. Rice Weevil

-If you notice a rice weevil, don’t throw away the entire bag or container – just take out what you need for your meal and seal up the rest tightly before putting them back into storage.
+If you notice a rice weevil, don’t throw away the entire bag or container – take out what you need for your meal and seal the rest tightly before putting them back into storage.

 22. Rainbow Darkling Beetle